ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/01_global_stability_analysis/processed_outputs/README.md

 ## Notes

-- `.xvg` files represent raw or intermediate analysis outputs.
+- `.xvg` files represent raw or intermediate GROMACS analysis outputs.
 - `.csv` files represent processed per-system outputs used for downstream comparison, summary generation, and plotting.
+- In the manuscript, this system is described as the **CAF** receptor setup.